bsmith89/StrainFacts-manuscript/doc/submission.md

 similarly well when applied to the simulated data ([@Fig:accuracy]A).
 We repeated this analysis with the 1.5x parameterization to assess the robustness of inferences to model misspecification, finding that both tools maintained similar performance to the 1x parameterization.
+By comparison, considering too few strains (the 0.8x parameterization, fitting 32 strains) degraded performance dramatically for both tools, with StrainFacts performing slightly better.
 Thus, we conclude based on UniFrac distance that StrainFacts is as accurate as Strain Finder and that both models are robust to specifying too many strains.

 To further probe accuracy, we quantified the performance of StrainFacts and Strain Finder with several other measures.
 First, we evaluated pairwise comparisons of strain composition by calculating the mean absolute error of pairwise Bray-Curtis dissimilarities ([@Fig:accuracy]B).
+While, with the 1x parameterization,
-While Strain Finder slightly outperformed StrainFacts on this index under the 1.5x parameterization, the magnitude of the difference was small.
+Strain Finder slightly outperformed StrainFacts on this index, the magnitude of the difference was small.
 This suggests that StrainFacts can be used for applications in microbial ecology that rely on measurements of beta diversity.